 Acquisition related expenses consist primarily of cash payments for third-party acquisition costs and other acquisition related expenses.
-We recognized \$4.1 million and \$12.7 million in acquisition related expenses during the three months ended March 31, 2023 and 2022, respectively.
-For the three months ended March 31, 2023, \$4.1 million was recognized in connection with contingent compensation arrangements entered with our fiscal 2021 acquisitions.
+We recognized \$4.1 million and \$12.5 million in acquisition related expenses during the three months ended June 30, 2023 and 2022, respectively and \$8.3 million and \$25.2 million for the six months ended June 30, 2023 and 2022 For the three and six months ended June 30, 2023, \$4.1 million and \$8.3 million in acquisition related expenses were recognized in connection with contingent compensation arrangements entered with our fiscal 2021 acquisitions.
 We entered into contingent compensation arrangements, in which payments will be made or have been made, as applicable, after the first and second anniversaries of the closing or upon the earlier achievement of certain product and financial milestones.
 The compensation arrangements are contingent upon continued post-acquisition employment with us.
-During the first period, earlier achievement of product and financial milestones were not met.
-We account for the cost related to the first and second contingent compensation arrangement payments over the service periods of 12 and 24 months, respectively, beginning on the acquisition date, assuming earlier achievement of product and financial milestones is unlikely to be met.
+During the third quarter of fiscal year 2022, the conditions for the first anniversary payment were met and paid.
+Subsequent to the end of the second fiscal quarter 2023, the conditions for the second anniversary payment were met and paid.
+See Note 13 for additional information.
+We accounted for the cost related to the first and second contingent compensation arrangement payments over the service periods of 12 and 24 months, respectively, beginning on the acquisition date, assuming earlier achievement of product and financial milestones is unlikely to be met.